antoineallard/PercoEdgelist/README.md

 [name of vertex7]  [name of vertex6]  [remaining information will be ignored] ...
 ```
-where the vertices's name will be imported as `std::string` and can therefore be virtually anything as long as they do not include white spaces (i.e., there is not need for the vertices to be identified by contiguous integers).
+Note that the vertices' name will be imported as `std::string` and can therefore be virtually anything as long as they do not include white spaces (i.e., there is not need for the vertices to be identified by contiguous integers).

-**IMPORTANT**: this class only considers **simple** **undirected** graphs **without self-loops**.
-Any multiple edges (e.g., if the graph is originally directed) or self-loops will be ignored.
+**IMPORTANT**: this class only considers **simple unweighted undirected graphs without self-loops**.
+Any multiple edges or self-loops in the edgelist file will be ignored.

 ```c++
 // The graph is loaded at the initialization of the class